lamaNase/InfiniteScrollSearchApp/README.md

-# Infinite Scroll Search App 🌐🔍
+# Infinite Scroll Search Questions Website 🌐🔍

 ## Overview
 This project implements a search functionality with infinite scrolling using the Intersection Observer API.
 Users can search for a term, and the app will fetch data from an API.
 As the user scrolls down the page, more data is automatically fetched and displayed. 📜⬇️